jaspector

 A building permit is required for all new construction, structural alterations, and most additions in Jordan Valley.
 Conditional Use Permit required for non-farm dwellings in rural resource zones.
 Certain exempt structures and repairs may not require permits but may still require trade permits.

-Typical processing time is 4-8 weeks total for new residential construction; longer if CUP required; 2-4 weeks for accessory structures..
+Building permit processing times in Jordan Valley, OR typically run 4-8 weeks total for new residential construction; longer if CUP required; 2-4 weeks for accessory structures..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Jordan Valley, OR.
 The following work is generally exempt: Detached, nonhabitable, one-story accessory structures under 200 sq ft and under 15 ft average roof height (e.g., small sheds, unfinished storage); Decks not more than 30 inches above grade (single story, single-family only); Patio/porch/deck covers up to 200 sq ft; Fences under 7 ft tall; Window/door replacements with no structural work; Like-for-like repairs with no structural/load-bearing changes; Agricultural/equine structures (structural permit exemption under ORS 455.315, but exemption does NOT waive electrical, mechanical, plumbing, boiler, or septic permits).
 Note: Permit-exempt building work may still require electrical, plumbing, or mechanical permits enforced separately.
 Electrical, plumbing, and mechanical permits are required regardless of building-permit status for most installations.
 Non-farm dwellings in rural resource zones may require CUP.
+When in doubt, confirm with the local building department before starting work.